TypeStrong/grunt-ts/README.md

 and run `npm install` from the same directory.
 This will download both grunt and grunt-ts for you.

 ## Configuration Documentation
 Create a `Gruntfile.js`.
-Modify it to load grunt-ts by adding the following line:
+Modify it to load grunt-ts by adding the following lines:

-    grunt.loadNpmTasks('grunt-ts');
+    module.exports = function (grunt) {

+        // load the task
+        grunt.loadNpmTasks("grunt-ts");

+        // Configure grunt here
+    }

 Then add some configuration for the plugin like so: